jinluchang/Qlattice/README.md

 For a lattice application, one can easily initialize a generator for each lattice site by giving them different `index`.
 For each configuration, one can use its `traj` to initialize a set of generators.
-One can even initialize independent sets of generators for different purpose with the `type` integer.
+One can even initialize independent sets of generators for different purposes with the `type` integer.

 Relavent source files: `qlat/rng-state.h`, `qlat/field-rng.h`.